stfc/quantum-neo-dynamics/README.md

 ## Statevector simulations

-* To run the main programme, make sure you have Python installed and the required dependencies set up (seethe Installation section).
+* To run the main programme, make sure you have Python installed and the required dependencies set up (see the Installation section).
 Then, to perform statevector simulations, execute `qneo.py` as
 ```
 python qneo.py -m <method> -a <approximation> -s <state>
 ```

 ## Noisy simulations

-* To perform simulations with device nosie models, execute `qneo.py` with the arguments
+* To perform simulations with device noise models, execute `qneo.py` with the arguments
 ```
 python qneo.py -m <method>  -a <approximation> -s <state> -b 1 -t <target> -p <props> -nsf <noisescalefactor> -ns <numshots>
 ```